rafaelmaghinay/StudyAI/Webapp/README.md

 - **Instant Feedback**: View correct answers and explanations immediately
 - **Score Calculation**: Detailed scoring with percentage and statistics
 - **Responsive Layout**: Optimized for all screen sizes
+- **Post-creation Redirect**: After creating a quiz, you are taken to the quizzes list page.
+- **Collapsible Sidebar**: Sidebar shows icons-only when collapsed and expands on hover to reveal labels, user email, and logout button.

 ## Browser Support